 • Resource Sharing:

-• Libraries facilitate the reuse of resources like processes, enumerations, and media assets across different applications.
+• Libraries facilitate the reuse of resources like processes, enumerations, and media assets across different projects.
 This allows for a more modular design, where commonly used elements are stored centrally.

-• Resources in a library can be included in other applications by setting the library as a dependency.
+• Resources in a library can be included in other projects by setting the library as a dependency.

 • Dependencies:

-• An application can add a library as a dependency, meaning it will have access to the resources stored in that library.
+• A project can add a library as a dependency, meaning it will have access to the resources stored in that library.

-• Dependencies are managed through builds; each application can choose a specific version (build) of a library to depend on.
-This ensures that updates in the library do not automatically impact all applications unless intended.
+• Dependencies are managed through builds; each project can choose a specific version (build) of a library to depend on.
+This ensures that updates in the library do not automatically impact all projects unless intended.

 • Versioning:

-• Just like applications, libraries can be versioned.
+• Just like projects, libraries can be versioned.
 Each version of a library captures the state of its resources at a specific point in time.

-• This versioning allows applications to lock dependencies to specific library versions, providing stability and predictability during runtime.
+• This versioning allows projects to lock dependencies to specific library versions, providing stability and predictability during runtime.

 Managing libraries